starwolfy/discord-rules/README.md

 **Discord Rules**:

-**1. No NSFW conversations or content**.
+**1. No NSFW or inappropiate conversations or content.**

 (I) No extreme vulgar, violent, disgusting, brutal or sexually explicit conversations or content.

-(II) Assume that there are minors watching and therefore do not go overboard with what you post.
+(II) **Assume that there are minors watching** and therefore do not go overboard with what you post.
 You can always DM someone that you know appreciates NSFW themed content, do not share it here.

 **2. With respect to freedom of speech.**